FranziskaRuffer/PublicationBiasInModeratorAnalysis/README.md

 # PublicationBiasInModeratorAnalysis
 [!DOI]()

-This project contains the  R code, Figures, Shiny App and data described in the accompanying paper on the "Effects of Publication Bias on Moderator Effects in Meta-Analysis".
+This project contains the  R code, Figures, Shiny App and data analyses described in the accompanying paper on the "Effects of Publication Bias on Moderator Effects in Meta-Analysis".

 ## 🚀 Run the Shiny App